wilsonmar/wilsonmar.github.io/_posts/2018-07-15-salesforce-onboarding.md

 Each level has different support SLAs.

+For example, Salesforce Enterprise customers can open up tunnels and share data with each other.
+Cool.
+It’s EDI for the masses.

 Additionally:

 *    Partner Developer
 *    Partner Enterprise
 *    Partner Group
 *    Partner Professional

 <a name="VersionChangeMgmt"></a>